 Explosives Safety Course

 The emphasis of this course is safety through an understanding of the underlying physical phenomena.
 It is of particular benefit to EED handlers, their supervisors, safety engineers, instructors, designers, R&D personnel, quality control personnel and inspectors.
-Course date is January 22-26, 2018.
-The fee for the five-day course is $1,780.00 (does not include food or lodging).
+The course will be held via Zoom July 19-20 and 26-27-28, 2021.
+The fee for the five-day course is $1,030.

 Please Click Here to learn more about the Franklin explosives safety training course.